brndnmtthws/brndn-io/content/posts/on-beauty/index.md

 I believe there's beauty to be found in nearly everything.
 It's less about the object itself, and more about our perspective and willingness to see.
 Finding the silver lining, so to speak.
 I think that [everyone is beautiful]({{< ref "everyone-is-beautiful" >}}), and cultivating an appreciation for beauty is something we should all find space for.

-Perhaps the most beautiful thing of all is the human capacity to find and create beauty—even in difficult circumstances, even in imperfection, even in what others might overlook.
-It's our superpower: this ability to be moved by a chord progression, to gasp at a sunset, to feel our hearts lift at the sight of a stranger's smile.
-In a world that can sometimes feel harsh and divided, our shared appreciation for beauty might be one of the threads that still connects us all.
+What I keep coming back to is our capacity to find and create beauty where there shouldn't be much of it at all.
+In the cracked thing, the hard season, the detail most people walk past.
+Maybe that's why a chord progression can still floor you, or a sunset can stop you in place, or a stranger's smile can briefly lift the weight of the day.

 [^1]: By Claude Monet - Own work, Public Domain, <https://commons.wikimedia.org/w/index.php?curid=36388866>
 [^2]: Yang, X., Li, J., & Zhang, J. (2022).
 The neural determinants of beauty. _Neuroscience & Biobehavioral Reviews, 135_, 104580. <https://doi.org/10.1016/j.neubiorev.2022.104580>